TL;DR

 We live in an age of incredible personal health technology.
 Use it.

 Accept that your birth certificate is no longer an accurate guide to your health risk.
-Regardless of how you feel today, the underlying cellular processes of aging could be putting your future in jeopardy.
+Regardless of how you feel today, the underlying cellular processes of ageing could be putting your future in jeopardy.
 This acknowledgement is the first and most crucial step.

 Review your existing financial provisions.